SKies2003/Nifty50-AnalyticsHub/README.md

 - **log_returns.csv**: CSV file with computed log returns for Nifty 50 stocks.
 - **requirements.txt**: List of dependencies required to run the application.

-Screenshots
-Dashboard Overview

-Time Series Analysis

 License
-This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contributing
-Contributions are welcome!
+- Contributions are welcome!
 Feel free to submit a pull request or report any issues.

 Contact
-For questions or feedback, please reach out to Gagan Singhal (GSky) at [gagansinghal1729@gmail.com].
+- For questions or feedback, please reach out to Gagan Singhal (GSky) at [gagansinghal1729@gmail.com].